-Is it possible to have a long and fulfilling career without developing a number of transferable skills together with a desire to carry on learning, unlearning, relearning, changing and adapting?
+Is it possible to have a long and fulfilling career without developing a number of transferable skills together with a desire to carry on learning, unlearning, changing and adapting?

-I think that if you want to remain in demand, marketable and able to bring value to wide range of business endeavours, then the answer is yes!
+I think that if you want to remain in demand, marketable and able to bring value to wide range of business endeavours, then the answer is no!

 Specialism is also essential, but not so much for someone like me whose main role at is to help others to deliver results.